cloud-gov/cg-workshop/01-slides-setup.md

   - Architecture
 - Not a training course, an appetizer
   - Enough that you could use a _sandbox_
-- Enough cloud.gov that you can ask:
+- Enough cloud.gov
-  - More questions!
+  - thay you'll ask more questions, and
+  - that you'll pursue for _your_ agency

+^ This section takes about 10m, then 5m to wait for most of the participants to reach the dashboard

 ---